|

 The core of the framework provides means to set the type of

-used for presenting logging to the developer, type of
+LogListener used for presenting logging to the developer, type of

-used for converting logging events to strings and
+Formatter used for converting logging events to strings and

 allowed categories, disallowed categories and

 onlywitherror categories lists.
-MoMELog
+MoMELog is preconfigured

-, no LogListener
+with PatternFormatter, no LogListener and

 empty allowed categories, disallowed categories and